Arthur Kusterer

 Arthur Kusterer (14 June 1898 – 23 December 1967) was a German composer and conductor.
 His best-known work is his opera adaptation of Shakespeare's Twelfth Night.

 Life

 Born in Karlsruhe, Kusterer attended from 1913 until 1916 the Badisches Konservatorium there.
 He worked from 1917 until 1919 as a pianist and répétiteur at the Badisches Staatstheater Karlsruhe.
 Until 1936, he lived as a freelance composer in his home town and had success on "many German stages" with stage works in the Spieloper genre, such as Was ihr wollt and Diener zweier Herren.
-On 16 August 1945, at the reopening of the Friedenau Theatre in Rheinstraße in Berlin, Kusterer conducted Rossini's The Barber of Seville.
-From 1950 until 1958 he was musical director at the Komische Oper Berlin.
+From 1936 to 1945, he taught at the Berlin University of Music.
+On August 16, 1945, Kusterer conducted the first complete opera performance in devastated post-war Berlin: Rossini's The Barber of Seville at the Friedenau Theater (located within the Friedenau Town Hall), directed by Cornelis Bronsgeest.
+From 1950 to 1958, he served as the musical director of the Opera Studio at the Komische Oper Berlin.